AwesomeCICD/circle-banking-app/docs/development.md

 Access to SE team [CERA plaform](https://github.com/AwesomeCICD/reference-architecture).

+OR

+Access to a forked / branched cluster.

+**Skaffold will use whatever context is active for kubectl**

 ## Install Tools

 You can use MacOS or Linux as your dev environment - all these languages and tools support both.